-For example, if you query “Los Angeles trips” in the tool with the 3 different match types, the Broad Match report will have keywords such as “day trips from Los Angeles,” and “top 10 day trips to Los Angeles” that the other two match type reports would exclude because of the changed word order and variation on the word “trip” to “trips.”
+For example, if you query “Los Angeles trip” in the tool with the three different match types, the Broad Match report will have keywords such as “day trips from Los Angeles” and “top 10 day trips to Los Angeles” that the other two match type reports would exclude because of the changed word order and variation on the word “trip” to “trips.”

 In the menu to the left will be the suggested groups of related topics.
 Groups are organized by shared added keywords, so you can use groups to explore the subtopics around your main keyword.
 You can order the groups in this list by the number of keywords in the group or the amount of combined average monthly search volume between the keywords in the group.
 Use groups for identifying niche topics and generating ideas for PPC campaign ad groups.

-To see the total search volume of a group, choose “By volume” instead of “By num of keywords” above the group table (1).
+To see the total search volume of a group, choose “By volume” instead of “By number” above the group table (1).
 To hide a group, use the eye icon beside the group name (2).